 - Necessary expenses are those that are helpful and adequate for your business

-For example, a ski teacher might deduct her ski boots as an "ordinary expense" and a landscaper might deduct rent for a storage space used to store landscaping tools and equipment.
+For example, a ski teacher might deduct their ski boots as an "ordinary expense," and a landscaper might deduct rent for a storage space used to store landscaping tools and equipment.
 While a storage space may not be required for landscaping, it can still be deducted as a "necessary expense" because it's helpful to the business.

 Common deductible expenses related to your side gig include:

-- Dues and subscriptions paid to related organizations
+- Dues and subscriptions you paid to business-related organizations

 - Necessary tools and equipment